 Your first and main concern should be the weight of the quadcopter when you begin to build it.
 Your drone should be built with sturdy materials with minimum weight so that it can be durable.
-At the same time it has also to be a lightweight device so that it can fly easily.
-That is why, it is essential to consider about the types of materials.
+At the same time, it has also to be a lightweight device so that it can fly easily.
+That is why it is essential to consider the types of materials.

 Sometimes the frame itself is responsible for weight elevation or reduction.
 Besides, motors can rip apart the materials.
 You cannot go and grab any material for the construction as it also depends on how powerful your motors are.